 - You can control being tracked by not displaying remote images.
 In Mailbird, remote images are disabled by default.
 More details about remote images are listed in our Knowledge Base article “Always Show Remote Images”.

-- Finally, because we really value your privacy, we made it so that Mailbird's Email Tracking feature only tracks two things:
+- Finally, because we value your privacy, we made it so that Mailbird's Email Tracking feature only tracks two things:

 - Who has opened the email.